 Complaints of sexual harassment will be thoroughly investigated to determine whether the totality of the behavior and circumstances meet any of the elements of the definitions of sexual harassment as outlined in the policy and should therefore be treated as sexual harassment.
-Not all unacceptable conduct with sexual connotations may constitute sexual harassment under a specific federal or state law.
-If the behavior doesn't rise to the level of sexual harassment under the law, but is found to be objectionable behavior, the behavior may be addressed under other components of the Code of Conduct and, when appropriate the individual will be educated and counseled in order to prevent the behavior from continuing.
+Not all unacceptable conduct with sexual connotations may constitute sexual harassment.
+If the behavior doesn't rise to the level of sexual harassment, but is found to be objectionable behavior, the behavior may be addressed under other components of the Code of Conduct and, when appropriate the individual will be educated and counseled in order to prevent the behavior from continuing.